Palmyra Atoll: Part of the U.S. Territory of Hawaii (1900–1959)

 Cooper visited the island in July 1913 with scientists Charles Montague Cooke Jr. and Joseph F. Rock, who wrote a scientific description of the atoll.
 Botanist Rock discovered unusual coconut palms in 1913, which palms expert Odoardo Beccari identified as Cocos nucifera palmyrensis (Becc.), the coconut type with the largest, longest and most triangular (in cross-section) fruits in the world, existing only at Palmyra.
-(The apparently closest Cocos nucifera relative occurs only in the distant Nicobar Islands in the Indian Ocean.)
+(The closest Cocos nucifera relative occurs only in the distant Nicobar Islands in the Indian Ocean.)
 The "mammoth coconuts" were put on display in Honolulu in 1914 along with paintings of Palmyra by Hawaiian artist D. Howard Hitchcock, who had accompanied Cooper to the island.

 In September 1921, as part of a national push to better document the coastal and outlying areas owned by the United States, a small naval detachment was sent to Palmyra to conduct the first aerial surveys of the atoll.
 The events of that trip were recorded by a naval Pharmacist Mate, M. L. Steele, who wrote:

 During our visit the weather was delightful.
 The detachment remained at these islands two days and they were perfect for flying, affording an opportunity to take wonderful aerial pictures.
 The commanding officer and the aviators made a number of flights and the official photographer was in his element.

-At the time, Palmyra was occupied by three Americans: Colonel William Meng, his wife, and Edwin Benner Jr. While there, the USS Eagle Boat 40, which had transported aircraft and photographic equipment to the islands, made a very rare exception to naval regulation and took aboard the wife, Mrs. Meng, to return her to Honolulu for medical aid as she was not handling the isolation and trying physical conditions of Palmyra well.
+At the time, Palmyra was occupied by three Americans: Colonel William Meng, his wife, and Edwin Benner Jr. While there, the USS Eagle Boat 40, which had transported aircraft and photographic equipment to the islands, made a very rare exception to naval regulation and took aboard the wife, Mrs. Meng, to return her to Honolulu for medical aid, as she was not handling the isolation and trying physical conditions of Palmyra well.